-The fourth Conversational Interaction Conference will be held in San Jose, California, February 10-11, 2020.
-The conference will explore the major revolution in user interaction with digital systems and software—conversing with computers in human language through text or voice.
+The fourth Conversational Interaction Conference was held in San Jose, California, February 10-11, 2020.
+The conference explored the major revolution in user interaction with digital systems and software—conversing with computers in human language through text or voice.
 The CI Conference is organized by AVIOS (Applied Voice Input Output Society) and Bill Meisel’s TMA Associates.

 View from AVIOS ...
 Google’s Duplex Lets a Bot Be Your Voice

 Thanks to the Duplex technology, Google Assistant can make simple calls on your behalf.
 But how much automation is too much?

 This summer Google rolled out Duplex, its technology for conducting two-way real-world conversations over the phone, with Google Assistant holding up your end of a call.
 It was demoed at the Google I/O developer conference by Google’s CEO, Sundar Pichai, who noted that 60% of small businesses don’t have automated reservation systems.
 Read more

 AVIOS has Meetup groups in New York, Boston and the San Francisco Bay Area.